best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Remove any blank worksheets.
 Blank worksheets can be confusing as it is not clear if they are meant to be blank or if something is missing.
 They may also make navigation confusing for disabled users leading to a fail of accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 #### Other things to avoid
-* Do not use headers and footers to convey important information - this will fail accessibility as screen readers often can't find the information displayed in spreadsheet headers and footers.
+* Do not use headers and footers to convey important information - this will fail accessibility as screen readers often cannot find the information displayed in spreadsheet headers and footers.
-* Do not use floating elements such as text boxes - these will fail accessibility as screen readers often can't 'see' inside text boxes.
+* Do not use floating elements such as text boxes - these will fail accessibility as screen readers often cannot 'see' inside text boxes.
 * Deactivate any floating toolbars - these may fail accessibility as screen reader software may not be able to access populated cells behind them - if you do need to leave a floating toolbar active then attach it to the other Excel toolbars at the top of the window.

 ### Pointers for structure within worksheets: